 BA (Hons I), Dip.
 Ed., PhD (USYD)

-Michaela’s additional research interests in colonial Parramatta and particularly the convict experience have stemmed from the fact that her family has lived in Parramatta continuously since 1801.
-Known as “The Old Parramattan” for the purposes of her work as a public historian, Michaela has worked on a number of projects with the aim of promoting the history and heritage in her local area and raising awareness of its endangered heritage sites; for example,
+Her additional research interests in colonial Parramatta and particularly the convict experience have stemmed from the fact that her family has lived in Parramatta continuously since 1801.
+Known as “The Old Parramattan” for the purposes of her work as a public historian, Michaela has worked on a number of projects with the aim of promoting the history and heritage in her local area and raising awareness of its endangered heritage sites.

 - Developing the CONVICT PARRAMATTA walking tour for the Dictionary of Sydney Walks app (2015)

 - Writing 11 entries on Parramatta’s heritage for the Dictionary of Sydney

 - Promoting Parramatta’s lesser-known and well-known heritage items via Instagram, Facebook, Twitter, and blogging on “The Old Parramattan.”

 - Managing social media accounts dedicated to educating the public about convict life in the Parramatta Female Factory while extending the reach of the petitions to “Declare the Parramatta Female Factory a site of National and World Heritage significance.”

 - Founder, Director, Multimedia Researcher and Editor of The St John’s Cemetery Project: a biographical database of the people buried at St. John’s Cemetery, Parramatta (2016–ongoing)

 - Contributor of 16 biographical entries for The St. John’s Cemetery Project.